Triggertrap/TTCounterLabel/Sample/Pods/TTTAttributedLabel/README.md

 ## Requirements

-`TTTAttributedLabel` is compatible with iOS 4.3+ as a deployment target, but must be compiled using the iOS 6 SDK.
+`TTTAttributedLabel` is compatible with iOS 4.3+ as a deployment target, but must be compiled using the iOS 6 SDK, or higher.
 If you get compiler errors for undefined constants, try upgrading to the latest version of Xcode, and updating your project to the recommended build settings.

 `TTTAttributedLabel` also requires the `CoreText` and `Core Graphics` frameworks.
 If you're installing with CocoaPods these frameworks will automatically be linked for you, otherwise you will have to add them to your project.

+For `arm64` compatibility, you must compile your project with the iOS 7 SDK.

 ## Contact